Lamdat-oss/ado-automation-tool/readme.md

 - `EventType`: String - Always "ScheduledTask" for scheduled executions
 - `Project`: String - Can be set by scripts if needed
 - `Self`: WorkItem - A placeholder work item (ID = 0)
-- `cancellationToken`: CancellationToken - For handling timeouts
+- `CancellationToken`: CancellationToken - For handling timeouts (respects ScheduledScriptExecutionTimeoutSeconds)

 ### ScheduledScriptResult Options